THIS PAGE IS STILL UNDER CONSTRUCTION

 FROM SAMOA TO SINATRA - THE PROCESS

-Assembled during an unprecedented time of a worldwide pandemic all of the performances on this recording were captured remotely in studios both professional and personal, as well as in socially distanced safe environments, such as the legendary Capricorn Studios in Macon, Georgia.
+Assembled during an unprecedented time of a worldwide pandemic in 2020/2021 all of the performances on this recording were captured remotely in studios both professional and personal, as well as in socially distanced safe environments, such as the legendary Capricorn Studios in Macon, Georgia.
 In my career I have been fortunate enough to work with musicians all over the world.
-Because of this I decided to choose and enlist colleagues from coast to coast in the USA and Canada, and even Hawaii.
+Because of this I decided to choose colleagues from coast to coast in the USA and Canada, and especially Hawaii.
 Each of these musicians contributed their brilliant performances while in sequestration during the pandemic months of 2020 and 2021 and I will forever be grateful to each and every one of them.

 The creation of this project has been a life long ambition of mine.
 It honors the music of both my incredible jazz vocalist "mommy," and one of the people I admire most musically and in life, the one and only Mr. Frank Sinatra.
 Each song was carefully selected for its relevance to each of these artists, as well as their place along the journey FROM SAMOA SINATRA

 It Don't Mean A Thing (If It Ain't Got That Swing)

 (Lyrics by Irving Mills, Music by Duke Ellington)